by Mahir Khalifa-zadeh

 Grigor, bishop of Kapalak (now Qabala, Azerbaijan);

-bishop of Uti/k (now Šamkir/ Šamkūr and around Ganja city, Azerbaijan);
+bishop of Uti/k (old: Šamkūr, now Shamkir and around Ganja city, Azerbaijan);

 bishop, Kambisena (now in Georgia);

-bishop of Čor (Pahlavi: Darband; now Derbent, Russia);
+bishop of Čor/ Čol (Pahlavi: Čōl, now Torpakh-Kala, near Derbent, Russia);

-bishop of Tsri/ Tri (around Ganja city, Azerbaijan);
+bishop of the city-fortress Tsri/ Tri (around Ganja city, Azerbaijan);

 Habakkuk, bishop of Šak‘ē (Pahlavi: Šakki; now Sheki, Azerbaijan);

-Yohanik, bishop of Gardman (Phalavi: Šakašēn; Qazakh/ Kedabek/ Gadabay, near the old fortress of Getabakk, Azerbaijan);
+Yohanik, later Nerses, bishops of Gardman (Phalavi: Šakašēn; now near the Girdiman river and the old fortress of Getabakk, nowadays Qazakh/ Kedabek/ Gedabay, Azerbaijan);

 *At the time, bishop Abas (in office 552-596) was Catholicos of the Albanian Apostolic Church.
 He successfully gained autocephaly for the Albanian Church.